 Motor Neurone Disease

-2 Australians who lose their lives to MND every day
+2 Australians who lose their lives to MND every day1

-220k+ People worldwide living with MND at any one time
+220k+ People worldwide living with MND at any one time3

 What is MND?